Anti-troll feature now available to all Twitter iOS users - Up News Info

 Twitter tested an anti-troll feature earlier in the year, allowing select users to choose who is able to reply to their tweets.
 The experiment was clearly a success, as the latest version of the iOS app makes the feature available to all …

-Update 12:30 pm PT: It turns out Twitter made a mistake and is not rolling out the feature widely yet.
+Update 8/6 12:30 pm: It turns out Twitter made a mistake and is not rolling out the feature widely yet.
 The company told The Verge that it accidentally published the wrong release notes.

+Update 8/11: Now the feature is actually rolling out (via The Verge).

 Twitter explained how the feature works back when it began the test.